ibm-cloud-docs/account/credit-types.md

 {{site.data.keyword.cloud}} provides credit opportunities for customers to access more than 130 unparalleled services at a reduced cost.
 You can easily manage your billing and credits.
 For more information, see [Centrally managing billing and usage with enterprises](/docs/enterprise-management?topic=enterprise-management-enterprise).

+{{site.data.keyword.Bluemix_notm}} offers a variety of codes and credits.
+A code is shared with the customers, when applied they receive credits, a certain amount that can be spent for {{site.data.keyword.Bluemix_notm}} services and support.

 ## Onboarding credits
 {: #onboard-credits}